Skip to main content

 Anyone who has no recourse to public funds can contact their local council to find out what support is being offered.
 If they have leave to remain with NRPF, they may wish to seek advice from an immigration adviser before applying for assistance, particularly if they are offered a payment.

-The Warm Home Discount Scheme provides people who are receiving the Guarantee Credit element of Pension Credit with a £150 discount off their electricity (or, in some cases, gas) bill between October 2023 and March 2024.
+The Warm Home Discount Scheme provides people who are receiving the Guarantee Credit element of Pension Credit or who are on a low income with a £150 discount off their electricity (or, in some cases, gas) bill between 11 August 2024 and 31 March 2025.
 The discount is administered by the energy provider.

 As all the qualifying benefits are public funds for immigration purposes, a person with no recourse to public funds will not qualify for the discount, unless they have a partner who is receiving one of the qualifying benefits.
 As the Warm Home Discount Scheme is not a public fund for immigration purposes, a person who has leave to remain with NRPF will not be breaching their immigration conditions if they receive the Warm Homes Discount from their energy provider.